Slips In Action

 ./slips.py -e 1 -f RAT06_Saefko.pcap

-First, Slips will start by updating all the remote TI feeds added in slips.conf
+First, Slips will start by updating all the remote TI feeds added in slips.yaml

 To make sure Slips is up to date with the most recent IoCs in all feeds, all feeds are loaded, parsed and updated periodically and automatically by Slips every 24 hours by our Update Manager, which requires no user interaction.